More In This Category

 And what we were able to show was that truck driver refused to make the safe choice of watching the road and seeing what’s there to be seen.
 Instead, I think he was lured into being a passive participant in the driving exercise.
 He’s just along for the ride instead of staying so vigilant on what’s ahead of him.
 And what was ahead of him was a beautiful family.
 And when he made the choice to not be an active participant that’s what he caused and that verdict reflected how I felt about it.
 That it wasn’t just wow, this is a tragic event or accident.
 Because although it was tragic indeed, it should never have happened.
 And I think that we were successful in showing that in court.

 Los Angeles, CA personal injury attorney Thomas Johnston talks about a case he worked on involving a tragic accident where an 18 wheeler rear-ended a car.
-He explains that one of the most heart-wrenching cases we handled involved the Gomez family.
-This family, consisting of a young man, his fiancée, and his mother, was driving when their vehicle was rear-ended by an 18-wheeler.
-Tragically, the mother lost her life in the collision, and the young woman suffered the devastating loss of her arm in the subsequent rollover.
-Throughout the trial, the defense attempted to attribute the incident to the idea that accidents are inevitable, mere happenstance.
-However, we vehemently rejected this notion.
+He recalls one of the more tragic cases his firm has handled, involving the Gomez family.
+A young man, his fiancée, and his mother were driving when they were rear-ended by an 18-wheeler.
+The mother was killed, and the young woman lost her arm in the resulting rollover.
+He rejects the defense’s suggestion that “accidents just happen.”
+In his view, accidents are the result of choices—or the failure to make the right choices.